anselm/social-knowledge-service/packages/bus/README.md

 - Java popularized the Delegation Event Model with strongly-typed listeners; Qt made signals/slots idiomatic C++ for decoupled notifications.
 All of that normalized "register a handler for an event name/signature; fire it later."

-- You may also want to look at CRDTs and event replay systems of various flavors.
+- You may also want to look at CRDTs and event sourcing / event replay systems of various flavors.